 The shift to a circular economy is driving the idea of closing the loop.
 This approach is also synonymous with better asset management and working more effectively with resources.
 It’s focused on using a feedback loop to work with waste and recycled content as raw materials in manufacturing processes.
 Closed-loop thinking can act as both a challenge and opportunity with cost savings, value creation and reduced exposure to volatile commodity prices, as recently seen with fluctuations in the oil price.
 It does require a different, innovative way of looking at products as components rather than a single finished unit.
 There are several benefits, including enhanced environmental footprint and the development of new (recycling) economies.

-Small improvements for big success is why we emphasise working with the value chain: Focus on individual parts of your chain and optimise incrementally.
+Small improvements for big success are why we emphasise working with the value chain: Focus on individual parts of your chain and optimise incrementally.
 This is especially true for highly complex supply chains.
 Working with the value chain allows for a specific focus on areas where product value is generated.
-A special hyper-focus on areas of importance to the company such as carbon footprint, energy consumption or water scarcity can create a more action-oriented high impact outcome.
+A special hyper-focus on areas of importance to the company such as carbon footprint, energy consumption or water scarcity can create a more action-oriented high-impact outcome.

 We need to say that again – better, stronger relationships!
 The quality and nature of relationships have never been more critical.
 So many potential opportunities are lost, or projects break down due to a lack of authentic relationship dynamics.
 Mutually beneficial collaborations create a balanced and mindful customer-supplier relationship.
 As we navigate global challenges, international and multilateral relationships are the key to truly impactful initiatives with sustained beneficial outcomes.
 The age of collaboration is now.